Seriously – why do you have a website?

 Let’s try a wee example.
 You are a window cleaner in Dennistoun.

-Let’s say I live in a tenement building in Dennistoun, Glasgow and I am looking for a window cleaner.
+Let’s say I live in a tenement building in Dennistoun, Glasgow and I am looking for a window cleaner or I live in Blackpool and I am looking for web design Blackpool.

 I’ll probably go onto google (other search engines are available) and type in ‘Window Cleaners, Dennistoun’ or ‘Window Cleaners who do Tenements’ and hit <return>.